IWOMP 2026 Call For Papers

 Submitted papers for review should be limited to 12 pages (not counting references).
 Authors of accepted papers will be asked to prepare a final paper of up to 15 pages (including references).

-Submitted papers should follow LNCS Guidelines
+Submitted papers should follow LNCS Guidelines found at:

 Proceedings